-Liquidity is also managed by ensuring that the excess of maturing liabilities over maturing assets in any period is kept to manageable levels relative to the amount of funds the Bank believes that it can generate within that period.
-As part of the liquidity risk management, the Bank focuses on a number of components, including tapping available sources of liquidity, preserving necessary funds at reasonable cost and continuous contingency planning.
+Liquidity is also managed by ensuring that the excess of maturing liabilities over maturing assets in any period is kept to manageable levels relative to the amount of funds the Bank and its subsidiaries believe they can generate within that period.
+As part of our liquidity risk management, the Bank and its subsidiaries focus on a number of components, including tapping available sources of liquidity, preserving necessary funds at reasonable cost and continuous contingency planning.

-The Bank's assets and liabilities management committee is responsible for overall liquidity risk management.
-The Bank's liquidity policy focuses on cash flow management, interbank funding capacity and the maintenance of sufficient liquid assets.
+The assets and liabilities management committees of the Bank and its subsidiaries are responsible for overall liquidity risk management.
+The liquidity policy focuses on cash flow management, interbank funding capacity and the maintenance of sufficient liquid assets.
 The treasury department is responsible for daily operation and monitoring.
 The primary tools for monitoring liquidity include measurement of liquidity risk, analysis of interest rate sensitivity and scenario simulation, and continuous contingency planning.
-The Bank manages liquidity risks across all classes of assets and liabilities with the goal that even under adverse conditions.
+The Bank and its subsidiaries manage liquidity risks across all classes of assets and liabilities with the goal that even under adverse conditions.